Yasmin Moslem

 Use weights 1:10 so that the training takes 1 sentence from the bigger generic dataset, and 10 sentences from the smaller in-domain dataset.

-In this example, we sequentially sample 1 example from Dataset #1, and 10 examples from Dataset 2, and so on.
-By giving Dataset #2 a higher weight, the model can learn the style and terminology from the in-domain dataset while still be able to generalize, i.e. output high-quality translations for out-of-domain sentences.
+In this example, we sequentially sample 1 example from the “Generic Dataset” and 10 examples from the “In-domain Dataset” and so on.
+By giving the “In-domain Dataset” a higher weight, the model can learn the style and terminology from the in-domain dataset while still be able to generalize, i.e. output high-quality translations for out-of-domain sentences.

 Setting the dataset weights differs from one tool to another.
 In OpenNMT-py, dataset weights are set as numbers as in the aforementioned example.
 In OpenNMT-tf, dataset weights are set as ratios.